olifanton/utils/README.md

 If all parameters are left as default, then the address will be formatted with the same flags whose value was recognized in the constructor.

 ###### getWorkchain(): int
+Returns Workchain ID.
+Returns `-1` for Masterchain and `0` for basic workchain.

 ###### getHashPart(): Uint8Array
+Returns address Account ID.

 ###### isTestOnly(): bool
+Returns true if the address has the `isTestnetOnly` flag.

 ###### isBounceable(): bool
+Returns true if the address has the `isBounceable` flag.

 ###### isUserFriendly(): bool
+Returns true if the address is user-friendly.

 ###### isUrlSafe(): bool
+Returns true if the address was encoded with URL-safe characters only.

 ---